How to tune SQL in a MySQL system: Find bottlenecks

 Lock Average lock time (cumulative lock time)

-Rows Average number of output lines (total number of output lines)
+Rows Average number of output lines (cumulative number of output lines)

-SQL This is a bottleneck that is easy to find even from slowlog.
+This is a bottleneck that can be easily found from the slowlog.

-SQLs that are at the top of the output results and have a high count, short average time, and long cumulative execution time are somewhat heavy and occur many times.
+The SQL statements that appear at the top of the output results, with a large Count, a short average Time, and a long cumulative execution time, are relatively heavy and occur frequently.

-This becomes a bottleneck that is difficult to find without using mysqldump.
+These are bottlenecks that are difficult to find without using mysqldump.

 How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~